Justin Tucker: 2022

 On August 8, 2022, Tucker signed a four-year extension with the Ravens worth $24 million, making him the highest-paid kicker in the league.

-During a Week 5 19–17 victory over the Bengals, Tucker made the game-winning 43-yard field goal as time expired.
+During a narrow Week 5 19–17 victory over the Bengals, Tucker made the game-winning 43-yard field goal as time expired.
 The kick was also his 61st consecutive field goal made in the fourth quarter or overtime, which is an NFL record.
 During a narrow Week 12 28–27 road loss to the Jaguars, Tucker attempted to break his own record for the longest field goal in NFL history with a 67-yard field goal with two seconds left in the fourth quarter, but the attempt fell short.
-The next week, he kicked the game-winning PAT in a 10–9 comeback win over the Denver Broncos.
-The next week against the Steelers, Tucker became the Ravens all-time leading scorer with a 42-yard field goal in the narrow 16–14 road victory.
+In the next game, he kicked the game-winning PAT in a 10–9 comeback victory over the Denver Broncos.
+The following week against the Steelers, Tucker became the Ravens all-time leading scorer with a 42-yard field goal in the narrow 16–14 road victory.

 In the 2022 season, Tucker converted 31 of 32 extra point attempts and 37 of 43 field goal attempts.
 He led the NFL in field goals attempted and made and was named to his sixth career Pro-Bowl.